 The interaction between trade cost to the host country and skill difference (TradeSK) has the opposite sign to the theory in all equations, but this effect is less precisely estimated, in line with the weak empirical evidence reported by CMM (2001).
 The host country’s investment costs (Investcost_h), predicted to be negative for both horizontal and vertical FDI, is not statistically significant in both PPML and LH (amount) estimations, but has a statistically significant negative effect in the participation equation for LH.
 Other variables with statistically significant effects consistent with their expected impacts are distance, GDP difference, and common language.

-Overall, apart from GDPdif_sq, these results, without controlling for country FEs, agree with the KK model predictions.
+Overall, apart from the statistical significance of GDPdif_sq, these results, without controlling for country FEs, agree with the KK model predictions.
 Empirical support for both horizontal and vertical FDI is evident in the results.
 Also, vertical FDI seems to be the more dominant type of FDI.

 Results controlling for country fixed effects

 Results for the specification in equation (1), controlling for both country FEs and year FEs, are presented in Table 6.
 CMM (2011) demonstrate that including host country FEs can affect the magnitude of estimates, reducing some to half or less in absolute terms, even though their inclusion leaves qualitative results unchanged in their analysis.
 Controlling for country FEs can reduce omitted variables bias related to home or host countries’ characteristics that are not captured by the variables in the model, such as economic policies, culture, infrastructure and political stability.
 In addition, Wooldridge (2010, Ch.
 10) and Baier and Bergstrand (2007) discuss how FEs can account for potential endogeneity due to unobservable time-invariant heterogeneity.
 The inclusion of both country FEs and time FEs in Table 6 follows the approach adopted by Braconier et al. (2005), who apply the KK model to analyse determinants of FDI in different groups of countries.

-Apart from OLS and Tobit, which are inappropriate estimation methods according to our diagnostic and model selection tests, the results for the other estimation methods reported in Table 6 are not consistent with many of the KK model’s predictions.
+We observe that including country effects makes the support we find for the KK model disappear when we focus on our preferred PPML and LH models.
+The results are no longer consistent with many of the KK model’s predictions.